BaşarıGirişimcilik

 What Is a Solopreneur?
 10 Ways to Build a One-Person Business in 2026 (AI-Age Guide)

 TL;DR — Quick summary: A solopreneur is an entrepreneur who builds and grows a business alone, deliberately staying at headcount of 1.
 The key difference vs a classic entrepreneur: scale comes from AI + automation, not additional hires.
 In 2026, Pieter Levels (Nomad List, $200K+/mo), Marc Lou (ShipFast, $1M+/yr), Sahil Lavingia (Gumroad), Justin Welsh ($5M+/yr in solo income) have proven the math.
-This guide covers what a solopreneur is, the differences from freelance and traditional entrepreneurship, 10 main models (micro-SaaS, paid newsletter, productized service, vibe coding, AI agent build, courses, consulting, niche e-commerce, content creator, affiliate operator), startup capital and earnings per model, the 2026 AI-augmented tool stack, the legal setup in Turkey (şahıs şirketi + KOSGEB), risks, and a 7-item FAQ.
+This guide covers what a solopreneur is, the differences from freelance and traditional entrepreneurship, 10 main models (micro-SaaS, paid newsletter, productized service, vibe coding, AI agent build, courses, consulting, niche e-commerce, content creator, affiliate operator), startup capital and earnings per model, the 2026 AI-augmented tool stack, how to set up legally as a sole proprietor or LLC, risks, and a 7-item FAQ.

 What Is a Solopreneur?